Wetlands decision mired in muck, quagmire, goo

 Or at least, I think that’s the case.

 The U.S. Supreme Court divided three ways on Monday, with a plurality of justices agreeing that the portions of the Clean Water Act providing federal authority to regulate wetlands are Constitutional.
 What exactly was held in the case, Rapanos v.
-United States, is less cause for celebration among environmentalists, but at the very least, the position espoused by Justice Antonin Scalia in
+United States, is less cause for celebration among environmentalists, but at the very least, the position espoused by Justice Antonin Scalia in his opinion does not represent the latest take on the law.

 John Rapanos: The guy who wants to kill all baby kittens, or at least dredge and fill all wetlands in Michigan so he can build Chuck E. Cheeses for suburbanites everywhere.